 Mapping

-Mapping tends to do a better job of cleaning areas, and it allows the vacuum to know where it has already cleaned so it doesn’t repeat itself if it should it need to recharge in the middle of cleaning – once it recharges, it will start where it left off.
+Mapping tends to do a better job of cleaning areas, and it allows the vacuum to know where it has already cleaned so it doesn’t repeat itself.
+This is also important if the vacuum needs to recharge in the middle of cleaning – once it recharges, it will start where it left off.

 As your vacuum makes its way through cleaning your floors, it will pick up debris, much like upright vacuums or canister traditional vacuums.
 Your vacuum will come with a bin that collects the debris.

-Self-emptying models are usually more expensive.
+Self-emptying models are usually more expensive, but they allow for virtually hands-off vacuuming.
 A well-known, trusted brand, iRobot, which has this as a feature, is the iRobot Roomba i7.

 Some robot vacuums have a bagless self emptying base, while others use bags.
 Having to purchase bags will be an added expense you might want to consider in your purchasing options.